Volume Annotations & Proof-Reading

 Mapping files are stored as JSON or HDF5 files.
 Read the section on data formats for more information on the file formats.

 With hybrid annotations, you can use an existing skeleton as a guide to support volume annotation tasks.
-Alternatively, comments on skeleton node, could be used to label/mark specific cells and positions during a volume annotation.
+Alternatively, comments on skeleton nodes can be used to label/mark specific cells and positions during a volume annotation.

-Those can be converted to a hybrid annotation, by clicking the
+Those can be converted to a hybrid annotation, by adding a volume/skeleton layer by clicking the